nypl-spacetime/maps-by-decade/README.md

 Maps by Decade is now running on [localhost:3223](http://localhost:3223/)!

-By running `start-no-local-data`, Maps by Decade will load its data [from GitHub](https://github.com/nypl-spacetime/maps-by-decade-data).
+By running `start-no-local-data`, Maps by Decade will load its data from S3.

 It's also possible to serve Maps by Decade's data files locally.
 To do this, run:

     npm start

-By default, Maps by Decade expects its two data files (e.g. `all.geojson` and `grouped.geojson`) to be available on http://maps-by-decade-data.dev/, but you can change this by editing [`config/default.yml`](config/default.yml).
+Then, by default, Maps by Decade expects its two data files (e.g. `maps-by-decade.all.geojson` and `maps-by-decade.grouped.geojson`) to be available on http://group-maps-data.dev/, but you can change this by editing [`config/default.yml`](config/default.yml).

 To use the `.dev` domain, Maps by Decade uses [Hotel](https://github.com/typicode/hotel).
 Install Hotel: